-- 1. Amendments to these regulations shall be adopted in a separate decree by the faculty boards of the Faculty of Applied Sciences upon the advice of the Board of Studies of the degree programmes and following legally specified consultation with the relevant representative bodies. - 2.
+- 1. Amendments to these regulations shall be adopted separately by the Dean - 2.
 Amendments that are applicable to the current academic year will be made only if they would not reasonably damage the interests of students. - 3.
-Amendments to these regulations may not lead to disadvantageous changes to any decisions that have been made with regard to individual students.
+Amendments to these regulations may not lead to disadvantageous changes to any decisions that have been made with regard to individual students. - 4.
+In the event of unforeseen circumstances or measures, the Dean may decide to deviate from these regulations, including the actual form of the education and any compulsory attendance requirements.
+This also means that the provisions in the study guide may be deviated from.